Mixing BCAA and Creatine: A Good Idea?

 Should You Mix Creatine and BCAAs?

 Generally speaking, creatine and BCAAs are often taken as sole supplements.
-Occasionally, you'll see them added to pre- or post-workout supplements, but the real question remains -should creatine and BCAAs be taken together?
+Occasionally, you'll see them added to pre- or post-workout supplements.
+But the real question remains -should creatine and BCAAs be taken together?

-There's an art to timing your supplements, and the same principle applies with BCAAs and creatine.
+There's an art to timing your supplements.
+And the same principle applies with BCAAs and creatine.
 Typically, people take BCAAs intra-workout or post-workout and creatine pre-workout, but does it work to mix them?

 Based on available research, there's nothing to indicate that mixing BCAAs and creatine is unsafe or will cause adverse effects.